dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 Now save and add this to both your keytext (kext) folder and config.plist then reboot!

-Now we can finally start to slowly remove unwanted ports and remove the XhciPortLimit quirk once you have 15 ports total or less.
+Now we can finally start to slowly remove unwanted ports from the Info.plist and remove the `XhciPortLimit` quirk once you have 15 ports total or less per controller.

 # Port mapping on screwed up DSDTs

 Something you may have noticed is that your DSDT is even missing some ports, like for example: